bondgh0954/complete_CICD_terraform/README.md

 # CI/CD Pipeline Project with Jenkins

 ## Project Overview
 This project demonstrates a complete CI/CD (Continuous Integration and Continuous Deployment) pipeline using Jenkins.
-It integrates various tools and processes to automate the application lifecycle, from versioning and building to deployment on a dynamically provisioned EC2 instance.
+It integrates various tools and processes to automate the application lifecycle, from versioning and building to deployment on a dynamically provisioned EC2 instance using docker-compose

 ## Features
 - **Dynamic Application Versioning**: Automatically increment the application version.